-In addition to the above, the result will always contain the waitForSync, doCompact, journalSize, and isVolatile attributes.
+In addition to the above, the result will always contain the waitForSync attribute, and the doCompact, journalSize, and isVolatile attributes for the MMFiles storage engine.
 This is achieved by forcing a load of the underlying collection.

-- waitForSync: If true then creating, changing or removing documents will wait until the data has been synchronized to disk. - doCompact: Whether or not the collection will be compacted. - journalSize: The maximal size setting for journals / datafiles in bytes. - keyOptions: JSON object which contains key generation options: - type: specifies the type of the key generator.
+- waitForSync: If true then creating, changing or removing documents will wait until the data has been synchronized to disk. - doCompact: Whether or not the collection will be compacted.
+This option is only present for the MMFiles storage engine. - journalSize: The maximal size setting for journals / datafiles in bytes.
+This option is only present for the MMFiles storage engine. - keyOptions: JSON object which contains key generation options: - type: specifies the type of the key generator.
 The currently available generators are traditional and autoincrement. - allowUserKeys: if set to true, then it is allowed to supply own key values in the key attribute of a document.
 If set to false, then the key generator is solely responsible for generating keys and supplying own key values in the key attribute of documents is considered an error. - isVolatile: If true then the collection data will be kept in memory only and ArangoDB will not write or sync the data to disk.
+This option is only present for the MMFiles storage engine.